penseipublicidade/website/docs/controls/page.md

 ### `window_always_on_top`

 🖥️ Desktop only.
 Sets whether the window should show always on top of other windows.

-Default is `False`.
+Defaults to `False`.

 ### `window_bgcolor`